kchoo/kchoo-lang/README.md

 We have types, so we should have generics.
 I'll try to keep things as close to JS as possible (e.g. `[1, 2, 3]` will be interpreted as an `int32[]`), but some things will need to use the standard angle bracket syntax (e.g. `Queue<T>`)

+### Classes (abstract and concrete) and Interfaces

+Work the same way as you'd expect them to, coming from other OOP languages

 ### Exceptions

 Taking a leaf out of the books of Rust and Haskell, there won't be typical `Error`s with `try`/`catch` blocks.
 Instead, any function that `throws new Error();` will require a return type of `Option<T>`.
 More on unwrapping `Option`s later (there will be probably be some kind of pattern matching features, TBD)